PipHoward/data-sharing-soe/_episodes/intro.md

 duration: 35

 ---
-Today we will be exploring the practicalities and principles of sharing data.
+Today we will be exploring the principles and practicalities of sharing research data.
 This will mean that the data we collect will be saved into a publicly-accessible repository.

+*As open as possible, as closed as necessary*

 We will do our best to ensure that our data is in line with the [FAIR sharing principles](https://www.go-fair.org/fair-principles/):
 * **F**indable
   * The data will be saved on the [OSF](https://osf.io/), where we can give them a DOI